-Many couples strive to have a marriage that fills their life with happiness, positivity and love.
+Many couples strive to find the secret to a long happy marriage and have a relationship that fills their life with happiness, positivity, and love.
+But they also often fail to find the answer i.e. keys to a successful marriage.
 If you are looking for tips for a successful marriage, you can read and use the below points in your married life.
-Marriage is a team work and the tips apply to both the spouses.
-In sickness and in health, here are some tips to help you navigate through a marriage.
+Marriage is all about teamwork so the tips apply to both spouses.
+In sickness and in health, here are some tips to help you navigate through marriage.

 1. There will be sad days and that’s okay

-Know that there will be times when your spouse might be off and distant, or you might be having a hard time loving yourself and your life.
+Your marital journey cannot be filled with fairytale stories and unicorns climbing down rainbows kind of days.
+The secret to a long happy marriage is knowing that there will be dark, sad days and that’s okay.
+It will pass.
+Know that there will be times when your spouse might be emotionally distant, or you might be having a hard time loving yourself and your life.
 But at the end of the day, you have each other to fall back on.

 2. Be kinder to your partner and to yourself

 3. Learn your spouse’s language

-There’s a subtlety in the language married people talk in and they are different from other married people.
-Learn your spouse’s language.
+There’s a subtlety in the language married people talk in and every couple devises their own language over the years.
+Successful marriage stories tell us how important it is to learn your spouse’s language.
 Know what the twitching of the lips means.
-Does the shoulder shrug mean they are not interested about the given topic of discussion?
+Does the shoulder shrug mean they are not interested in the given topic of discussion?
 How do they show adoration?
-Buying you gifts, washing your clothes, cooking your favorite meal?
+What is their love language – buying you gifts, washing your clothes, cooking your favorite meal?
 What’s their way of making you feel special?

 Learn what gets to them when they are angry.
-After you have learnt that, speak their language.
-One of the many successful marriage tips include knowing what your spouse is feeling by their body language.
+Know all the big and small things about them.
+What is their favorite soda, their go-to movie when they are upset?
+What are their pet peeves?
+After you have learned that, speak their language.
+One of the many successful marriage tips includes knowing what your spouse is feeling by their body language.